IFPEN develops eco-efficient technological solutions to:

-This is the type of approach that enabled IFPEN to develop the Impulse™ process for the production of hydroprocessing (hydrotreatment of diesel, hydrocracking of vacuum distillates) catalysts, in partnership with TotalEnergies and Axens.
-A process that was designated “Best innovation in the oil and gas fields” for the 2013 GEP-AFTP Trophy awards.
+This is the type of approach that enabled IFPEN to develop the process for the production of hydroprocessing catalysts containing additives, Impulse® catalysts (hydrotreatment of diesel, hydrocracking of vacuum distillates), in partnership with TotalEnergies and Axens.

 The major steps in the design of a new catalyst:

-In order to operate processes with a better compromise between performance, production costs and environmental impact, it is vital to have access to simulators making it possible to describe and predict industrial behaviors.
+In order to operate processes with the best compromise between performance, production costs and environmental impact, it is vital to have access to simulators making it possible to describe and predict industrial behaviors.

 “The new So’Crack simulator makes it possible to predict the performance of a hydrocracking process with a view to proposing the best possible catalyst chain.
 We can now count on a marked improvement in performance predictions, making it possible to ramp up the implementation of the process and propose innovative catalyst chains that fully exploit the synergies of the different catalytic functions.
 This result was made possible thanks to the efforts of our researchers in the fields of advanced analysis, process modeling and applied mathematics.”